• Skip to primary navigation

 Notes

-• Cut the peach into very thin slices and dip in flour before placing on top of the batter.
+• Cut the peach with a mandoline.
+Cut the peach intoย very thinย slices and dip in flour before placing on top of the batter.
 This will ensure the peaches do not sink.

 • Use any neutral oil such as vegetable or canola.
 I prefer to use light-tasting extra virgin olive oil.

-• I know it can be tempting, but do not cut the creaming of the butter & sugar time down!
+• Cream butter & sugar for a full 3-4 min.
+I know it can be tempting, but do not cut the creaming of the butter & sugar time down!
 This will help the pound cake rise without adding too much chemical leavener.

 Tried this recipe?Tag @sloanes.table on Instagram and write a star review below!